hbatagelo/laplacianseg/README.md

 # Laplacian Coordinates for Seeded Image Segmentation

-This repository contains implementations of [Laplacian Coordinates: Theory and Methods for Seeded Image Segmentation](https://ieeexplore.ieee.org/document/9000902) by Casaca et al. If you plan to use the code in this repository or any variant of it, please cite the paper.
+This repository contains implementations of [Laplacian Coordinates: Theory and Methods for Seeded Image Segmentation](https://ieeexplore.ieee.org/document/9000902) by Casaca et al., [DOI 10.1109/TPAMI.2020.2974475](https://doi.org/10.1109/TPAMI.2020.2974475).
+If you plan to use the code in this repository or any variant of it, please cite the paper.

 ---